dandob1/University_Registrar_System/README.md

 ## My Program
-**University_Registrar_System** Developed a full-stack academic management system simulating a university registrar.
-Enabled end-to-end functionality including applicant acceptance, course registration, grade assignment, and graduation processing.
+**University_Registrar_System** is a full-stack academic management system simulating a university registrar.
+Enabling end-to-end functionality including applicant acceptance, course registration, grade assignment, and graduation processing.

 ## Important
 Upon running the program make sure to press the reset database button on the login page before trying to login to ensure the database is updated upon opening the program.